Which Countries use Electronic Voting Machines?

-General elections are held in India after a period of 5 years, but if the government falls before 5 years then elections can be conducted before the schedule time.
+General elections are held in India after a period of 5 years, but if the government falls before 5 years then elections can be conducted before the scheduled time.

-The Electronic Voting Machine (EVM) was first used in the Kerala’s 'Parur Assembly' polls in 1982.
+The Electronic Voting Machine (EVM) was first used in Kerala’s 'Parur Assembly' polls in 1982.

 After this inception, the Electronic Voting Machine (EVM) in India was used in the limited constituencies in the 1999 Lok Sabha elections, whereas after the Lok Sabha Election-2004 the EVM is used thoroughly in the Lok Sabha and State Assembly elections.